Daan1241/Java/readme.md

 Update March 31st 2020<br>
-Exercises not finished yet are:
+The exercises that are not finished yet, are:
 + H13
 + H14